dymmond/esmerald/docs/en/docs/directives/directive-decorator.md

 * **db_shell** - Inside `./directives/operations`.

-All of them, no matter where you put the directive, are inside a **directives/operations** where esmerald always looks at.
+All of them, no matter where you put the directive, are inside a **directives/operations** where ravyn always looks at.

-**This is the same as usual in Esmerald, nothing has changed**.
+**This is the same as usual in Ravyn, nothing has changed**.

 ## Help

 There are two helps in place for the directives.
-The one you run the esmerald executor (run) and the one for the `directive`.
+The one you run the ravyn executor (run) and the one for the `directive`.

 ### --help